openfoodfacts/openfoodfacts-androidapp/README.md

 [![Open Source Helpers](https://www.codetriage.com/openfoodfacts/openfoodfacts-androidapp/badges/users.svg)](https://www.codetriage.com/openfoodfacts/openfoodfacts-androidapp)
 <br>

-- You can install the classic food app from F-Droid.
-It will eventually be updated to the new Flutter codebase, with the possibility of setting up a second listing for this codebase.

 - [Open Beauty Facts](https://play.google.com/store/apps/details?id=org.openbeautyfacts.scanner), [Open Pet Food Facts](https://play.google.com/store/apps/details?id=org.openpetfoodfacts.scanner) and [Open Products Facts](https://play.google.com/store/apps/details?id=org.openproductsfacts.scanner) are also built from this codebase and are available on the Play Store and F-Droid.

 - They will most likely adopt the new Flutter codebase as well, possibly as part of making the main app able to scan products from all projects.